Our centres provide the full scope of clinical podiatry including comprehensive foot assessments, various treatments and surgery.

 Our clinic is equipped with state of the art diagnostic and treatment equipment, including video gait analysis systems for comprehensive bio-mechanical examinations, 3D foot scanners and much more.

 Our podiatrists are trained to include a wide range of foot, ankle and lower leg conditions including heel pain (plantar fasciitis), Achilles Tendinopathy, shin splints (medial tibial periostitis), bunions (hallux valgus), forefoot pain (Morton’s neuroma), foot and ankle sprains, knee pain (e.g. patellofemoral pain syndrome) and sports injuries.

 There is parking at the side of the building.
-My FootDr Physiologic has a sister clinic at 195 Penhaligon Way, which is also available for appointments at your convenience, should we not have availability.
+Physiologic Robina has a sister clinic at My FootDr Robina located at 195 Penhaligon Way, which is also available for appointments at your convenience, should we not have availability.

 Having warts on the bottom of the feet that won’t go away is a frustrating, ongoing problem that can last months or even years.
 They can make walking unpleasant but also painful.
 While many people are told that they should just wait for the wart to go away on its own, or to use padding in the meantime that only ever provides a little temporary relief, the reality is that when left untreated, warts can stick around for a very long time.

 Ingrown toenails on a woman's foot, pain in the big toe closeup

 Ingrown toenails, also known as onychocryptosis, are a common and painful complaint.
 A true ingrown toenail is when a spike or edge of nail pierces the skin at the nail edge.
 This is known as the sulcus and can cause inflammation and even lead to infection.